 (Latin: of, or pertaining to, a cow; a bovine)

-2. The preparation of vaccines.
+The therapeutic use of vaccines.